datacenter/Ansible-recipes-for-ACI/Bulk_AAEP_Bindings/README.md

 ## _How to use this code_

 Just run the playbook after adapting it for your Ansible inventory and desired AAEP/EPG bindings.
+Define EPG to AAEP bindings in the bulkAaepBindingsDefinition.vars file.
+Just set the status to "deleted" for bindings you wish to delete.
+Default is created/modified.

 ## _Notes_